TThishanth/TThishanth/README.md

 - 🔭 I’m currently working on Food Wastage Management App - Flutter.
 - 🌱 I’m currently learning Python and UI/UX Design.
-- 👯 I’m currently collaborate with an IT company for an internship.
+- 👯 I’m currently collaborated with an IT company for an internship.
 - 💬 Ask me about Anything.
 - 📫 How to reach me: thishanth41@gmail.com
 - ⚡ Fun fact: I love to learn new things and listen music.